-- Ensure thorough TEACHING and deep LEARNING has taken place.
-Guard against an assessment driven approach.
-Prepare your lesson plans to ensure enough time is spent on you, the teacher, TEACHING and the learner LEARNING.
-The formal assessment of the PAT's is merely the end point of a long process based on teaching and active learning. - Guide learners through an academic, theoretical, conceptual, technical and practical skills process to enable them to integrate theory and practice in a meaningful manner. - Deepen and consolidate the learners' understanding and learning of the classroom teaching. - Provide the opportunity to build a varied theoretical and practical repertoire in terms of process and product. - Integrate theory and performance concepts, skills, knowledge and content. - Prepare the learners for the complex cognitive and abstract theoretical and performance demands of the mid-year, trial and end-of-year examinations as relevant to the various grades: - Paper 1: Written Examinations - o Paper 2: Performance Examinations: Theme/Audition or Technical Programme
+- Most importantly ensure thorough TEACHING and deep/complex LEARNING has taken place.
+Guard against an assessment-driven approach.
+Plan your lesson plans to ensure enough time is spent on you, the teacher, TEACHING and the learner LEARNING.
+The formal assessment of the PATs is merely the end point of a long process based on teaching and active learning.
+NOTE: Deep learning is an approach and an attitude to learning, where the learner uses higher-order cognitive skills such as the ability to analyse, synthesize, solve problems, and thinks meta-cognitively in order to construct long-term understanding.
+It involves the critical analysis of new ideas and linking them to already known concepts and principles so that this understanding can be used for problem solving in new, unfamiliar contexts.
+Deep learning entails a sustained, substantial and positive influence on the way students act, think or feel.
+Deep learning promotes understanding and application for life. - Guide learners through an academic, theoretical, conceptual, technical and practical skills process to enable them to integrate theory and practice in a meaningful manner. - Deepen and consolidate the learners' understanding and learning of the classroom teaching.

+- Provide the opportunity to build a varied theoretical and practical repertoire in terms of process and product. - Integrate theory and performance concepts, skills, knowledge and content. - Prepare the learners for the complex cognitive and abstract theoretical and performance demands of the mid-year, trial and end-of-year examinations: - Paper 1: Written Examinations - Paper 2: Performance Examinations: Theme/Audition or Technical Programme